appeler/clean-names/README.md

 ## Clean Names

-Script takes a csv file with column 'Name' and returns all the columns of the original csv file + 'uniqid', 'FirstName', 'MiddleInitial/Name', 'LastName', 'RomanNumeral', 'Title', 'Suffix'.
+Takes a csv file with column 'Name' (containing 'dirty names.'
+For instance, lastname firstname.) and returns all the columns of the original csv file + 'uniqid', 'FirstName', 'MiddleInitial/Name', 'LastName', 'RomanNumeral', 'Title', 'Suffix'.
 By default, it takes out duplicate names.

 # License